daniabib/ComfyUI_ProPainter_Nodes/README.md

 # ProPainter Nodes for ComfyUI

-[ComfyUI](https://github.com/comfyanonymous/ComfyUI) implementation of [ProPainter](https://github.com/sczhou/ProPainter) models for video inpainting   .
-The ProPainter models enable advanced video frame editing by leveraging deep learning techniques for seamless inpainting and outpainting tasks.
+[ComfyUI](https://github.com/comfyanonymous/ComfyUI) implementation of [ProPainter](https://github.com/sczhou/ProPainter) for video inpainting.
+ProPainter is a framework that utilizes flow-based propagation and spatiotemporal transformer to enable advanced video frame editing for seamless inpainting tasks.

 ## Features